planetarium/snack.planetarium.dev/content/posts/2019/08/libplanet-0.5.eng.md

 In order to keep chains secure, we need miners to mine the blocks, and we need to reward miners to recruit and keep them.

 Previously for miners to be rewarded, they had to add a transaction with reward actions to the block each time.
-But from this version, the new [`BlockPolicy<T>.BlockAction`] property enables miners to implement a code that rewards them for each block action.
+But from this version, the new [‘BlockPolicy<T>.BlockAction’] property, which is executed for every block, enables code implementation that rewards miners for each block action.

 [`BlockPolicy<T>.BlockAction`]: https://docs.libplanet.io/0.5.0/api/Libplanet.Blockchain.Policies.BlockPolicy-1.html#Libplanet_Blockchain_Policies_BlockPolicy_1_BlockAction